0-Justin-ng/Lyrics_and_popularity/README.md

 ## Data Source
 The dataset can be found [here](https://www.cs.cornell.edu/~arb/data/genius-expertise/).
 Additional popularity data and track genre was obtained using the Spotify Web Developer API.

+## File Structure of the Repository
+This section will provide an easy